The Dehn twist coefficient for big and small mapping class groups: Tameness and irrational rotation behavior of the wagon wheel map

 \subsection{The wagon wheel map on surfaces constructed from $\Sigma_P$}

 We let $\Sigma_P$ be the surface from Proposition~\ref{prop:allofRPlane-discs} and let $\Sigma$ be any surface that is obtained from $\Sigma_P$ as follows: glue a closed disk or a once-punctured closed disk to $\Sigma_P$ along $\partial$ and glue copies of a connected surface $S$ with one boundary component $\partial_S$ that is not a disk to all the other boundary components.
-Formally, by picking an identification of all boundaries $\partial D_k$ with $\partial S$ and an identification of $\partial$ with $\partial D$, where $D$ is either a closed disk or a closed disk with a puncture, we set where the quotient-relation $\sim$ is given by gluing along the above described identifications.

-For example, the result of removing all boundary components from $\Sigma_P$ or the result of removing all boundary components except $\partial$ and filling in a disk at $\partial$ are two examples of $\Sigma$'s that arise.
+Formally, by picking an identification of all boundaries $\partial D_k$ with $\partial S$ and an identification of $\partial$ with $\partial D$, where $D$ is either a closed disk or a closed disk with a puncture, we set where the quotient-relation $\sim$ is given by gluing along the above described identifications. {For example, the result of gluing in a once-punctured closed disk to each boundary component of $\Sigma_P$ or the result of gluing in a once-punctured closed disk along all boundary components except $\partial$ and filling in a disk at $\partial$ are two examples of $\Sigma$'s that arise. }

 Note that for every $\lambda\in\R$, the wagon wheel map $\phi\colon\Sigma_P\to\Sigma_P$ extends to $\Sigma$, by extending $\phi$ to be the identity on $\Sigma\setminus \Sigma_P$ up to the obvious permutation, that is, if $[z]\in\Sigma$ then: